10 Best Herbal Teas For Diverticulitis

 silybum marianum tea

-Silybum marianum, also known as milk thistle, is a herbal remedy that has been studied for its potential benefits in supporting digestive health.
+Silybum marianum, also known as milk thistle, is a herbal remedy that has been traditionally used for its potential health benefits, including support for liver function.

 glycyrrhiza glabra tea